-Once impartiality is undermined, it becomes a (near) total waste of public funds to plough ahead.
-The inability of the Commission to hold responsible the absent perpetrators of crimes.
+Once impartiality is undermined, it becomes a (near) total waste of public funds to plow ahead.
+The inability of the Commission to hold responsible for the absent perpetrators of crimes.
 You see, one cannot reconcile with the absent/missing/dead, etc.; the incapacity of the Commission to question the displaced, etc., and the failure of government to implement the Commissioners’ recommendations are some the reasons why many Commission reports are collecting dust on shelves- Yes, they are toothless bulldogs.

 For a country with so much else to address and a government already in bed with individuals who may be perceived or alleged as culpable of past rights abuses, could a different way of looking at the past rights abuses deliver a more desirable outcome, more cheaply – I don’t only mean financially?
 I wonder if some of the victims or victims’ families find it desirous that this government is undisturbed by being close to some individuals who are part of the previous regime, the rights abuses of which the TRRC is set up to investigate.
 Has anyone cared enough to find out?
-Could that and the other observations made here and previously (click here and here) make this Commission an equally futile exercise?
+Could that and the other observations made here and previously make this Commission an equally futile exercise?

 The point must be emphasised again that international standards require limited Executive involvement in processes such as Commissions.
 The Gambian situation is bizarrely unique because we do not only have extensive Executive involvement (TRRC Act, 2017), but to a large extent, the involvement of conflicted executive in the recruitment and selection of staff to the Commission.